yuxiangh/Hierarchical-LDA-Topic-Modeling/README.md

 # Visulization Result:

-Utilized Tableau To visualize the Hierarchical LDA output results:
+Utilized Tableau treemap To visualize the Hierarchical LDA output results:

 Depth one: